A whole new way into heart meditation reveals... light... on Thanksgiving morning

 Prayer that slowly became meditation

-Unlike most people who meditate, instead of teachers or any other externally-developed techniques, I started without realizing I was even headed in the direction of meditation.
+Unlike most people who meditate, instead of relying on teachers or any other externally-developed techniques, I started without realizing I was even headed in the direction of meditation.
 The long journey began as a new form of prayer.
 I started seeking to listen to God instead of only talk to him.
 That simple desire changed everything.

 Over the years I've developed relationships with sensitive inner awarenesses, inner dimensions of the soul, so to speak, which are like teachers I encounter within my own thoughts and feelings during meditation[2].